This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 Individuals with lower incomes face increased exposure to risk factors for chronic disease and additional barriers to accessing and affording treatment.
 Many chronic disease management strategies require a multi-pronged approach that includes prescription medications and regular appointments with providers.
 Adhering to all treatments can be costly, but is important for successful management.
 Rural programs should consider approaches for helping patients address challenges with affordability of treatments.

-American Indian/Alaska Native and Native Hawaiian (AI/AN/NH) adults have higher rates of chronic disease.
-Evidence-based and promising approaches for managing chronic diseases, like the Chronic Disease Self-Management Program (CDSMP), have been successful with AI/AN/NH adults.
+Evidence-based and promising approaches for managing chronic diseases, like the Chronic Disease Self-Management Program (CDSMP), have been successful with adults from different tribal communities.
 Each tribe is autonomous and has its own culture, beliefs, and health customs.
-Communities can tailor programs so they are responsive to unique cultural needs.
-Involving tribal members in program planning, implementation, and evaluation can help ensure programs are culturally responsive.
+Communities can tailor programs to their own unique cultural needs.
+Involving tribal members in program planning, implementation, and evaluation can help ensure programs are appropriate for the community.

-The National Council on Aging has compiled strategies for collaborating with tribal communities to design and implement CDSMP.
-Several strategies include:
+Strategies for collaborating with tribal communities to design and implement CDSMP include:

-- Using culturally relevant program materials with input from tribal champions and members
+• Getting input on program materials from tribal champions and members to ensure relevance

-More information on implementation considerations for specific rural populations can be found in the Rural Health Equity, Rural Health Literacy, and Social Determinants of Health toolkits.
+More information on implementation considerations for specific rural groups can be found in the Rural Health Literacy and Social Determinants of Health toolkits.

 Resources to Learn More